 RUSHVILLE CONSOLIDATED HIGH SCHOOL ATHLETICS

 Athletics-Male Athletics-Female

 Football Volleyball

 Soccer Soccer

 Tennis Golf

 Cross Country Cross Country

 Basketball Basketball

 Wrestling Gymnastics

-Swimming Swimming

 Track Track

 Baseball Softball

 Golf Tennis

 Eastern Indiana Athletic Conference

-Connersville Batesville e Franklin County Greensburg
+Batesville Franklin County Lawrenceburg South Dearborn East Central Greensburg Rushville Connersville

-Lawrenceburg Rushville East Central South Dearborn

 RCHS Training Regulations

-I. Terminology:
+- 1. Terminology: - a.
 Practice-Contest Season means the number of days during which a specific sport's practices and contests take place.
-(From the first day of IHSAA sanctioned practice up to and including the IHSAA state tournament for a specific sport.)
+(From the first day of IHSAA sanctioned practice up to and including the IHSAA state tournament for a specific sport.) - b.
 Out-of-Season means the number of days during which a specific sport's practices and contests do not take place.
-(This would include the time period from the last contest date for baseball in June until the first practice date for football in August.)
+(This would include the time period from the last contest date for baseball in June until the first practice date for football in August.) - c.
 Year means 365 days from the day of the training violation.

-II.
-Purpose:
+2. Purpose:

-A. To build character, morality, and responsibility into RCHS athletics.

-B. To create uniformity of disciplinary action throughout the RCHS Athletic Program.

-C. To give RCHS athletes a consistent set of training regulations to follow.
+- a.
+To build character, morality, and responsibility into RCHS athletics. - b.
+To create uniformity of disciplinary action throughout the RCHS Athletic Program. - c.
+To give RCHS athletes a consistent set of training regulations to follow. - 3.
+Violations Determination: - a.

-III.
-Violations Determination:

 All RCHS Training Rules violations must be determined by a member of the RCHS Coaching Staff or by a member of the RCS Administrative Staff.
 When a violation occurs, the athlete, the athlete's parents, and all RCHS coaches will be notified of the situation.
 As in other school matters, the student has the right to appeal through due process procedures.

-IV.
-Suspensions Determination:

-All RCHS Training Rules suspensions will be made collectively by the head coach(s) of the athlete, the athletic director, and the principal.
+- 4. Suspensions Determination: - a.
+All RCHS Training Rules suspensions will be made collectively by the head coach(s) of the athlete, the athlete director, and the principal.
 When a suspension occurs, the athlete, the athlete's parents, and all RCHS coaches will be notified of the decision.
-As in other school matters, the student has the right to appeal through due process procedures.

-V. Regulations and Rationale:

-A. No use or possession of drugs (except as prescribed medically), no consumption or possession of alcoholic beverages, and no use or possession of any form of tobacco or nicotine and/or vapor devices.
-Penalty:

-First violation during practice-contest season

-(1) Suspension of the athlete from the team for up to 50% of the total contests in the next practice-contest season he/she is participating in.
+As in other school matters, the student has the right to appeal through due process procedures. - 5.
+Regulations and Rationale: - a.
+No use or possession of drugs (except as prescribed medically), no consumption or possession of alcoholic beverages, and no use or possession of any form of tobacco or nicotine and/or vapor devices.
+Penalty: - i First violation during practice-contest season - (1) Suspension of the athlete from the team for up to 50% of the total contests in the next practice-contest season he/she is participating in.
 Suspension may overlap into the next season if the percentage of suspension cannot be served in the current season.
-ALSO, in an extreme case, an athlete could be suspended from participation on all athletic teams for up to, but not to exceed, one year (365 days).

-(2) In addition to suspension, the athlete could be required to be referred for counseling and/or rehabilitation.

-First Violation out-of-season

-(1) Suspension of the athlete from the team for up to 50% of the total contests in the next practice-contest season he/she participates in.
-ALSO, in an extreme case, an athlete could be suspended from participation on all athletic teams for up to, but not to exceed, one year (365 days).

-(2) In addition to suspension, the athlete could be required to be referred for counseling and/or rehabilitation.

-Second Violation during practice-contest season or out-of-season

-(1) Suspension of the athlete from participation on all athletic teams up to, but not to exceed, one year (365 days).

-(2) In addition to suspension, the athlete could be required to be referred for counseling and/or rehabilitation.
+ALSO, in an extreme case, an athlete could be suspended from participation on all athletic teams for up to, but not to exceed, one year (365 days). - (2) In addition to suspension, the athlete could be required to be referred for counseling and/or rehabilitation. - ii First Violation out-of-season - (1) Suspension of the athlete from the team for up to 50% of the total contests in the next practice-contest season he/she participates in.
+ALSO, in an extreme case, an athlete could be suspended from participation on all athletic teams for up to, but not to exceed, one year (365 days). - (2) In addition to suspension, the athlete could be required to be referred for counseling and/or rehabilitation. - iii Second Violation during practice-contest season or out-of-season - (1) Suspension of the athlete from participation on all athletic teams up to, but not to exceed, one year (365 days). - (2) In addition to suspension, the athlete could be required to be referred for counseling and/or rehabilitation.

-Rationale:
+iv Rationale: